skytap/well-architected-framework/operations/ecosystems/README.md

 A cloud ecosystem is a complex system of interdependent components that all work together to enable cloud services.
 In nature, an ecosystem is composed of living and nonliving things that are connected and work together.
 In cloud computing, the ecosystem consists of hardware and software as well as cloud customers, cloud engineers, consultants, integrators and partners.

 A robust ecosystem provides a cloud provider's customers with an easy way to find and purchase business applications and respond to changing business needs.
-When the apps are sold through a provider’s app store such as Microsoft Azure Marketplace (for cloud software), the customer essentially has access to a catalog of different vendors' software and services that have already been vetted and reviewed for security, risk and cost.
+When the apps are sold through a providerâ€™s app store such as Microsoft Azure Marketplace (for cloud software), the customer essentially has access to a catalog of different vendors' software and services that have already been vetted and reviewed for security, risk and cost.

 **The benefits of a cloud ecosystem**